+- 2. Identification (ONE of the following)

 - a.
+840 tags

-840 tags - 1.
-SEE GENERAL REQUIREMENTS FOR ALL SPECIES - 2.
-Identification (ONE of the following) - a.
-840 tags - May or may not be an RFID (radio frequency device) - 15 digits, beginning with "840," with US shield - b.
-NUES (brite) tags National Uniform Ear Tagging System - Steel or plastic acceptable, with US shield - c.
-Official Premises ID Number ("PIN") tag - Official PIN tags MUST include a premises number and unique animal ID imprinted by the manufacturer.
-(Standard PIN tags usually do not include an individual ID number; therefore, owners need to specify when ordering.) - d.
-Ear notch - Ear notch must be recorded in the book of record of a purebred registry association. - e.
-Tattoo - Tattoo must be registered with a swine registry association.
+- May or may not be an RFID (radio frequency device)

+- 15 digits, beginning with "840," with US shield

+- b.
+NUES (brite) tags

+- National Uniform Ear Tagging System

+- · Steel or plastic acceptable, with US shield

+- c.
+Official Premises ID Number ("PIN") tag

+- Official PIN tags MUST include a premises number and unique animal ID imprinted by the manufacturer.
+(Standard PIN tags usually do not include an individual ID number; therefore, owners need to specify when ordering.)

+- d.
+Ear notch

+- Ear notch must be recorded in the book of record of a purebred registry association.

+- e Tattoo

+- Tattoo must be registered with a swine registry association.